Skip to main content

 Homeotic Genes

 Homeotic genes are a group of regulatory genes that determine the identity of body parts during development.
-In plants like Arabidopsis, these genes play a crucial role in specifying the formation of floral organs.
+In plants like Arabidopsis, these genes play a crucial role in specifying the formation of floral organs by controlling the expression of downstream target genes.
 Mutations in homeotic genes can lead to the transformation of one organ type into another, illustrating their importance in developmental biology.

 Recommended video: